Li-Lab-SUSTech/LiteLoc/README.md

 #### 2. activate liteloc environment:
 `conda activate liteloc_env`
 #### 3. install packages imported in liteloc
-*Note: You should check cuda version of your device first and then modify the version of torch.*
+***Note**: You should check cuda version of your device first and then modify the version of torch.*

 `pip install -r requirements.txt`
 `conda install -c haydnspass -c conda-forge spline`